 What Is a Porch Pirate?

 It’s happened to so many people.
-You order a new set of shoes, a new phone, or the latest headphones.
-While you’re at work, you get the message it’s delivered.
+You order a pair of shoes, a new phone, or the latest headphones.
+While you’re at work, you get a notification saying it’s delivered.
 But by the time you get home, your package is gone.
 And now you’re mad.
-More than the material cost of the item that was stolen, you feel the communal sense of security in your neighborhood has been violated and the world is a little less safe.
+Beyond the material cost of the item that was stolen, you feel that your sense of security has been violated and the world is a little less safe.
 You are the unfortunate victim of so-called porch pirates.
 But what is a porch pirate?
 And how can you catch them?

 The Problem of Porch Piracy